-To protect and enhance the natural landscape and designated wildlife sites, projects and developments which increase wildlife habitats and species, in accordance with the Staffordshire and Lichfi eld District's Biodiversity Action Plans, will be supported in principle.
+To protect and enhance the natural landscape and designated wildlife sites, developments which increase wildlife habitats and species, in accordance with the Staffordshire and Lichfi eld District's Biodiversity Action Plans, will be supported.
 Where possible, the removal of hedgerows will be resisted.

-In principle, tThe creation of new public footpaths/bridleways, to improve access to the countryside, will be encouraged where this does not cause conflict with Policy 1.
+, The creation of new public footpaths/bridleways, to improve access to the countryside, will be encouraged where this does not cause conflict with Policy 1.

 There will be a presumption against built development outside of the village boundaries (rural exceptions notwithstanding) except for purposes set out in the relevant section of the NPPF and Core Policy 6 of the Local Plan.
-Proposals for new rural workers dwellings will need to be accompanied by a robust demonstration that the principal criteria of need, distance etc., have been fully explored and can be justified_set out in the Lichfield District Council Rural Development Supplementary Planning Document.
+Proposals for new rural workers dwellings will need to be accompanied by a robust demonstration that the principal criteria set out in the Lichfield District Council Rural Development Supplementary Planning Document.

-Applications for new development will be encouraged to be accompanied by design statements that clearly required to demonstrate how the design has regard to the traditional village vernacular (including the use of materials) and the impact such development could have on existing landscapes, and vistas.
-Acknowledging that whilst all development will be considered on its own merits, development will be resisted where inappropriate, artificial/contrived measures in general, such as ground re-modelling are proposed, to help protect the character and appearance of the rural landscape Any new buildings outside the village settlement boundaries must be appropriately landscaped to sensitively integrate the development into
+Applications for new development will be required to demonstrate how the design has regard to the traditional village vernacular (including the use of materials) and the impact such development could have on existing landscapes, and vistas.
+Any new buildings outside the village settlement boundaries must be appropriately landscaped to sensitively integrate the development into the surrounding countryside.